 Hiking and Biking in the Thames Valley

-The Thames Valley is a great area to explore on foot or by bike.
-It's not too hilly, and pubs and easily accessible lodgings dot the riverside and small towns.
+The gentle hills, pretty towns, friendly pubs, and easily accessible lodgings of the Thames Valley make this prime territory to explore by bike.
 The Thames is almost completely free of car traffic along the Thames Path, a 184-mile national trail that traces the river from the London flood barrier to the river's source near Kemble, in the Cotswolds.
 The path follows towpaths from the outskirts of London, through Windsor, Oxford, and Lechlade.

 Good public transportation in the region makes it possible to start and stop easily anywhere along this route.
 In summer the walking is fine and no special gear is necessary, but in winter the path often floods—check before you head out.